In the chaos

 By aligning these new observations with the system they understood.

-Those who held beliefs about an Earth-centered universe
+held beliefs about an Earth-centered universe

 felt they had much to lose with these changes.